 - Adjudicate decisions regarding eligibility for EIP and rehabilitation programs.

-- Apply a holistic approach to the adjudication process, considering individual needs of the client and the employer.
+- Apply a holistic approach to the case management and adjudication process, considering individual needs of the client and the employer.

 - Effectively communicate and manage the results of difficult or adverse decisions.